pommevilla/reimagined-journey/content/about/header/index.md

 <!-- this is a subheadline -->
 I am a bioinformatics PhD student studying human impacts on biodiversity.
-Outside of my research, I am interested in literate programming, teaching, statistics, and Vim.
+Outside of my research, I am interested in literate programming, teaching, and gaming.